miking-lang/miking/README.md

 interfere with the result.
 In other words, they are safe to use in multi-threaded execution.

-`makeAtomic` creates a new atomic reference and gives it an initial value.
+`atomicMake` creates a new atomic reference and gives it an initial value.
 The value of the atomic reference can be read by `atomicGet`:

 ```
-let a = makeAtomic 0 in
+let a = atomicMake 0 in
 utest atomicGet a with 0 in
 ```